 Relatively little concern has been expressed, however, about 5G's potential to expand the reach of state-corporate surveillance of the kind currently being trialled in China, where facial recognition and online social credit systems look set to be implemented nationally.
 Noticeable, too, is the paucity of mainstream media interest in the possible health impacts of 5G.
 As well-regarded independent researchers such as Dr Devra Davis have noted, there is solid scientific evidence that the microwave radiation emitted by cellphones and wireless routers is dangerous to human (and animal) health.
 And that's just from 3G and 4G.
 The high-frequency millimetre waves that will be emitted from the 5G cellphone towers positioned quite literally on every street corner will result in vastly greater levels of radiation exposure.
 It's worrying.
 Some people are even calling 5G the 'thalidomide of the 21st century'.

-The 5G rollout is a massive experiment on human health that has been subjected to absolutely no democratic oversight.
+5G will change our lives for the better in many ways - there is no doubt about that.
+But its rollout is also an experiment on human health that has not been subjected to democratic oversight.
 Nor, as Goldberg observes of the US situation, has there been any attempt on the part of public health officials to measure the extent and impact of human exposure to 5G.
 But we should not be too surprised at any of this.
 After all, there are billions of dollars at stake here and so long as we live in a capitalist society, profits will always be placed before human well-being and environmental protection.